+PA 23 introduces updated financial thresholds and procurement procedures that public sector organisations, including NHS Trusts, must adhere to.
 Each Trust represented will determine the level of procurement intervention (level of market engagement/tender activity) required dependent on the total contract value.
 This will be clearly detailed in the relevant Trusts Standing Financial Instructions where, for the avoidance of doubt, the expenditure is based on predicted spend for the whole life cost of the contract, not values per annum.

-As an example, the UHNM and NSCHC procurement tender guidelines are contained in the following:-
+As an example, the UHNM, RWT, BCPS and NSCHT procurement tender guidelines are contained in the following:-

 Under: Between.
 Between.
-All value above the UHNM £20,000 UHNM £20,000 £50,000 UHNM £50,000 to the current threshold current threshold (excluding VAT) NSCHC £5,000 NSCHC £5,000 £20,000 NSCHC £20,000 to the current threshold Informal quotation process required; best value must always be sought, A formal quotation process is required to be undertaken, A competitive tender process is required to be undertaken, An OJEU competitive process is required to be undertaken 1) For expenditure between £20,000 and £24,999 formal written quotes must be obtained.
-2) For expenditure between £25,000 and £50,000 formal written quotes must be obtained, and the requirement must be advertised through "Contracts Finder" or equivalent in line with EU Legislation.
-1) Formal competitive tenders must be obtained, and the requirement must be advertised through "contracts finder" or equivalent.
-2) A Specification detailing all aspects of the service is to be detailed and provided for the ISPD.
-3) Once the Procurement lead has agreed the validity of the specification and Award Criteria, the documentation will then be advertised.
-4) Upon receipt of the proposals, the ISPD lead in conjunction with the user Department will analyse and present the analysis for comment and approval.
-5) Award agreed and appropriate Authorisation gained 6) Award made and implementation plan agreed.
-7) Please allow circa 3 months for this process 1) A tender process is required to be undertaken.
+All value above the current UHNM/RWT/BCPS UP TO £20,000 UHNM/RWT/BCPS £20,001 TO £50,000 UHNM/RWT/BCPS From £50,001 to the current threshold threshold (excluding VAT) NSCHT UP TO £5,000 NSCHT £5,001 TO £20,000 NSCHT From £50,000 to the current threshold Informal quotation process required; best value must always be sought, A formal quotation process is required to be undertaken, A competitive tender process is required to be undertaken, An FTS competitive process is required to be undertaken If expenditure is ongoing and requirement is for 12 months, or more than a competitive process needs to be followed and a contract put in place accordingly.
+Consumables that are linked to contract through the web basket have already been subjected to a competitive tender process; these items should be ordered directly by the user department For expenditure between £20,000 and £24,999 formal written quotes must be obtained.
+For expenditure between £25,000 and £50,000 formal written quotes must be obtained, and the requirement must be advertised through "Contracts Finder" or equivalent in line with PA 23.
+Formal competitive tenders must be obtained, and the requirement must be advertised through "contracts finder" or equivalent.
+A Specification detailing all aspects of the service is to be detailed and provided for the NMBC.
+Once the Procurement lead has agreed the validity of the specification and Award Criteria, the documentation will then be advertised.
+Upon receipt of the proposals, the NMBC lead in conjunction with the user Department will analyse and present the analysis for comment and approval.
+Award agreed and appropriate Authorisation gained.
+Award made and implementation plan agreed.
+Please allow circa 3 months for this process A tender process is required to be undertaken.
 There is no minimum or maximum of suppliers to be invited as this is determined by the volume of Expressions of interest received.
-2) A Specification detailing all aspects of the service is to be detailed and provided for the ISPD.
-3) An advert is to be placed in OJEU (Office Journal of the European Union) advertising the contractual requirements to the whole of Europe allowing companies to Express their interest.
-4) The ISPD lead will advise on what tender procedure would best suit this requirement (open/restricted/Competitive Dialogue) 5) Upon receipt of the proposals, the ISPD lead in conjunction with the user Department will analyse and present the analysis for comment and approval.
-6)Award agreed and appropriate Authorisation gained 7) Award made and implementation plan agreed.
-8) Please allow circa 6 months for this process
+A Specification detailing all aspects of the service is to be detailed and provided for the NMBC.
+An advert is to be placed in FTSadvertising the contractual requirements nationally.
+The NMBC lead will advise on what tender procedure would best suit this requirement.
+Upon receipt of the proposals, the NMBC lead in conjunction with the user Department will analyse and present the analysis for comment and approval.
+Award agreed and appropriate Authorisation gained.
+Award made and implementation plan agreed.
+Please allow circa 6 months for this process

-In addition, RWT, BCPS and WHT procurement tender guidelines are contained in the following:-
+In addition, WHT & BCHFT procurement tender guidelines are contained in the following:-